- About SIGCIS

 Interactive and Personal Computing

-Thierry Bardini, Bootstrapping: Douglas Engelbart, Coevolution, and the Origins of Personal Computing (Stanford, 2000). (start here)
+Bootstrapping: Douglas Engelbart, Coevolution, and the Origins of Personal Computing (2000), by Thierry Bardini (start here)

 Despite the occasional distracting theoretical flourish (Bardini teaches communications, not history) this is a clearly written, involving and solidly researched look at a previously hazy chapter in computer history.
 It sets Doug Engelbart's invention of the mouse in the broader context of his 60s Californian philosophy, the institutional history of his research group, and the development of computer technology.

-Michael Hiltzik, Dealers of Lightening: Xerox PARC and the Dawn of the Computer Age (New York, 1999).
+Dealers of Lightening: Xerox PARC and the Dawn of the Computer Age (1999), by Michael Hiltzik

 The story of Xerox's Palo Alto Research Center is one of the most famous in the history of computing.
 During the mid-1970s a fairly small team invented Ethernet and the laser printer, while building the first modern windowing system (inventing icons and greatly improving mouse control and windows) and making huge strides in object oriented programming.
 Having been handed the key ingredients of a late-1980s workstation about a decade early, Xerox then conspicuously failed to dominate the computer industry, though it did make some money on laser printers.
 This book is most thorough account of the PARC story, and while neither exceptionally readable nor exceptionally insightful it still tells a fascinating tale.

-Steven Levy, Hackers: The Heroes of the Digital Revolution (Garden City, NY, 1984). (start here)
+Hackers: The Heroes of the Digital Revolution (1984), by Steven Levy (start here)

 Levy, a journalist, tells the story of three crucial chapters in the evolution of interactive computing: the obsessive MIT hacker programmers of the 1960s, the personal computer hardware enthusiasts of the 1970s, and the videogame developers of the 1980s.
 The final section now seems only mildly consequential, but remains quite interesting.
 The first two sections are extraordinarily vivid and insightful accounts, doing a great job of getting at the motivations and cultures of these influential enthusiasts.
 His codification of "hacker culture" has been a major influence on today's free software movement (hacker in this sense comes from MIT traditions, and has little to do with breaking into computers).

-Fred Turner, From Counterculture to Cyberculture: Stewart Brand, the Whole Earth Network, and the Rise of Digital Utopianism (Chicago, 2006). (start here)
+From Counterculture to Cyberculture: Stewart Brand, the Whole Earth Network, and the Rise of Digital Utopianism (2006), by Fred Turner (start here)

 The strange trajectory of libertarian computer utopianism runs from the communes of the 1960s through the alternative technology movement and Whole Earth Catalog of the 1970s to the Toefflerian Third Wave rhetoric of the 1980s and its breakthrough to the mainstream with Wired Magazine and Newt Gingrich in the mid-1990s.
 After a glorious flowering in the days of the dot com revolution it withered abruptly with the events of 2001.
 Elements of the story had been discussed before, but nothing of a substantial or scholarly nature appeared until the publication of Brand's book.
 He takes as his central figure Stewart Brand, the publisher of the Whole Earth Catalog, creator the celebrated WELL online community, and one of the founders of Wired Magazine.
 This focus gives the book a clear frame within which to sketch the communities through which Brand passed.
 Well researched and elegantly written, this is an exemplary examination of the ideological dimensions of computerization.

-Mitch Waldrop, The Dream Machine: JCR Licklider and the Revolution that Made Computing Personal (New York, 2001). (start here)
+The Dream Machine: JCR Licklider and the Revolution that Made Computing Personal (2001), by Mitch Waldrop (start here)

 A big sprawling book.
 Waldrop uses Licklider, an experimental psychologist with a vision of man-machine interaction who controlled DARPA's computing research funding during the early 1960s, as a vehicle to structure a much broader story about the development of interactive computing.
 He starts with the Second World War, and takes in cybernetics, artificial intelligence, timesharing operating systems, the Arpanet, and the famous research at Xerox PARC.
 The style is readable and journalistic, so this would be a nice introduction to the topic.
 The paperback version has a truly dreadful cover, but don't let that put you off.